Early Color Television

 Consumer Reports reviewed the new Westinghouse in their April, 1954 issue.
 They concluded:

 In April the price was cut to $1,110 after only 30 sets had been sold.
 Only 500 were built, and most were never sold, because there was very little programming in color at the time, and the set was expensive and temperamental.
 This is one of only a few of these sets still in existence.
-Here is a web page with a list of these sets.
-Radio & Television News tested the set and wrote about it in an editorial in June.

 We have finished the restoration of two of these sets.
 Both cabinets have been restored to their original condition.
 One set will remain with us, while the other will be placed in a museum in the Northeast.